 What Can You Do With a Masters in History?

 A master's degree program in history prepares a graduate to work in a variety of research-related fields.
 It can take two to three years to complete a master's degree program in history, which can be found at traditional colleges or through online programs.

 Master's Degree in History: Career Options

-Many historians who possess a master's degree teach history at the college level after obtaining their teaching credentials.
+Many historians who possess a master's degree can teach history at the community college level.
+Historians who want to teach at the 4-year or university level often need a doctoral degree.
 Historians also conduct research at the state and local government level, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 They may also work in public or private museums, libraries and research centers.
 Historians working at historical buildings and sites often provide research and analysis for restoration projects.

 Alternative Career Options